Tomás Taveira: Video recordings affair

-In the 1980s he was involved in a celebrity sex tape controversy when some personal home-made recordings he kept in videotapes were fortuitously discovered by his maid; unbeknownst to him, these recordings were duplicated and then used in an extortion attempt against him.
+In 1989, he was involved in a celebrity sex tape scandal when some personal recordings he kept in videotapes were fortuitously discovered by his maid; unbeknownst to him, these recordings were duplicated and then used in an extortion attempt against him.
 Although Taveira initially complied with his former maid's demands, the recordings nevertheless found their way to the Portuguese magazine Semana Ilustrada, which had offered a substantial monetary reward in exchange for the copies.
-The recordings showed him having sexual intercourse and rough anal sex with different younger women inside his office at Amoreiras, Lisbon.
+The recordings, happening without the knowledge of the female sexual partners, showed him talking while having consensual sexual intercourse, including rough anal sex, with different women at home and inside his office, among them there were some socialites and some of his architecture students.
 Since then he gained huge notoriety.
 The Spanish magazine Interviú also published photos of the recorded scenes which prompted Taveira's lawyer to request court action against the magazine.

 The infamous recordings with hardcore sexual content were made available in VHS tapes that spread to the general public and later on to peer-to-peer networks and pornographic video websites which accept user submissions.

 Due to the scandal and related negative publicity, Taveira faced serious personal and professional setbacks until the late 1990s.
+The scandal caused his divorce from his wife Amarílis Taveira.

+In 2010, the pornographic film Tavares, o Arquitecto Quebra-Bilhas (Tavares, the Barrel-Breaking Architect) was inspired by the sexual life of Tomás Taveira.
+Produced by the Hot Gold company, Portuguese pornographic actress Erica Fontes was among the cast members of the film.

 Bairro do Condado

 The housing complex projected by Taveira in Marvila, Lisbon was scheduled for partial demolition.
-The main reason behind this municipal decision was urban and social degeneration caused by uncontrollable drug use and traffic, increased crime rates and juvenile delinquency.
+The main reason behind this municipal decision was urban and social degeneration caused by uncontrollable drug use and trafficking, increased crime rates and juvenile delinquency.
 The building complex proved to be quite propitious to such behaviours as it included quite a lot of underused, marginal spaces with difficult possibilities of natural surveillance.

 One of the main streets, named The Corridor of Death has been the stage of many gangster homicides and other crimes.
 The municipality found no solution other than the demolition of some blocks, as it was impossible to regenerate such spaces created by Taveira.
-This area has been depicted many times in Portuguese film history, including the film Zona J and the short-film Arena by João Salaviza, which won the Short Film Palme d'Or at Cannes Festival.
+This area has been depicted many times in Portuguese film history, including in the film Zona J directed by Leonel Vieira and in the short-film Arena by João Salaviza, which won the Short Film Palme d'Or at Cannes Festival.